-The assets and deferred outflows of resources of the Town of Woodbridge exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$56,743 (net position).
+The assets and deferred outflows of resources of the Town exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$55,313 (net position).

-The Town's total net position increased by \$244.
-This increase is primarily attributable to an increase in property tax revenue combined with a decrease human services, library and recreation expenditures primarily resulting from cancellation of programs due to COVID-19.
-As of the close of the current fiscal year, the Town of Woodbridge's governmental funds reported combined ending fund balances of \$9,348 with a general fund total fund balance of \$8,068.
-The total fund balance of \$9,348 includes a deficit fund balance of \$750 in the Woodbridge Country Club Fund due to a note payable.
+The Town's total net position decreased by \$1,482.
+This decrease is primarily attributable to a decrease in property tax revenue combined with a decrease human services, library and recreation expenditures primarily resulting from cancelation of programs due to COVID-19 and an increase in net pension liability.
+As of the close of the current fiscal year, the Town's governmental funds reported combined ending fund balances of \$10,062 with a general fund total fund balance of \$8,300.
 Management has committed to maintaining a minimum unassigned fund balance in the General Fund of 8 percent to 14 percent of the subsequent year's annual budget.
-As of the end of the current fiscal year, unassigned fund balance for the general fund was \$7,169, or approximately 13.6 percent of general fund expenditures.
+As of the end of the current fiscal year, unassigned fund balance for the general fund was \$7,326, or approximately 14% percent of general fund expenditures.

-The Town's total general obligation bonds (including bond anticipation notes reported as long-term debt) increased by \$1,605 during the current fiscal year.
-The key factor in this is the permanent financing of the purchase of the former Woodbridge Country Club of \$3,450 and repayment of principal in the Town's debt service.
+The Town's total general obligation bonds (including bond anticipation notes reported as long-term debt) decreased by \$1,825 during the current fiscal year.
+The key factor in this is the repayment of principal in the Town's debt service.
 The bonds outstanding are for school construction, land acquisition and other general municipal improvements.
-In July of 2019, the Town issued short term notes in the amount of \$4,560 to finance the purchase of the Woodbridge Country Club at \$4,200 and to finance the renovations at Beecher Road School at \$360.
-On July 15, 2020 the Town paid down \$750 and rolled \$3,450 of notes outstanding into bonds to permanently finance the purchase of the former Woodbridge Country Club.
+On July 15, 2020, the Town paid down \$750 and rolled \$3,450 of notes outstanding into bonds to permanently finance the purchase of the former Woodbridge Country Club.
 See Note 7 for more information.